In particular, analysis of the expenses of article 19.2.f) of the Personal Income Tax Law

 For the purposes of applying this limit, when the taxpayer obtains in the same tax period income derived from a job that allows computing a greater deductible expense in the concept of geographical mobility and in the concept of active worker with disability, and other income from work , the increase in the deductible expense will be attributed exclusively to the full income from the work indicated first.

 Consequently, the limit of the increased expenses regulated in the second and third paragraphs of letter f) of article 19.2) of the Personal Income Tax Law is the full return linked to them, once applied, where appropriate, the reductions of article 18 of the Personal Income Tax Law , less the deductible expenses linked exclusively to the performance obtained and the proportional part of the remainder that corresponds to the duration of the employment contract accepted or the number of days in which the circumstances of an active worker with a disability occur.

 In the event that, in individual or joint taxation, the increase in deductible expenses for geographical mobility and for active workers with disabilities coincide, the income that limits the amount to be deducted for both concepts is the result of the sum of the income that they generate. the right to deduct for one or both concepts.

-Don JFT, with a recognized disability of 34%, was working in January in a company during 2021, obtaining net income of 1,000 euros.
+Mr. JFT, with a recognized disability of 34 percent during 2022, was working in January in a company obtaining net income of 1,000 euros.
 Subsequently, he was unemployed until December, when he accepted a job that required him to change his residence to another municipality and for which he obtained net income of 800 euros.
 During the time he was unemployed he was registered at the employment office and received 6,000 euros.

 Determine the deductible expenses for increases due to geographic mobility and per active worker with a disability.